jangari/REDCap_Announcements/README.md

 **Note:** `{wrapper_custom_classes}` and `{category_custom_classes}` pertain to the module system configuration options, while other variables pertain to the values of the project variables.

 This allows for injection of CSS in the module configuration, for example to display categories in a flex container.
 The following CSS produces a multi-column layout as shown in the screenshot below.
+To achieve this effect, copy the css below into the `Custom CSS` field in the module configuration:

 ```css
 #rcannounce-wrapper {